jingweizhanghuai/Morn_doc/docs/json.rst

 JSON Node
 ~~~~~~~~~

-JSON is organized with JSON nodes.In `Morn <https://github.com/jingweizhanghuai/Morn>`__ JSON node is the basic structure.
+JSON is organized with JSON nodes.
+In `Morn <https://github.com/jingweizhanghuai/Morn>`__ JSON node is the basic structure.
 These nodes have different types as key-value or single-value.
 We define these types as:

 .. code:: c